oscar0830/marketing-analytics-agent/README.md

 CPA = spend / conversions
 Conversion per dollar = conversions / spend

 Budget allocation is based on channel performance, where higher-performing channels receive a larger share of the budget.

-The agent uses a lightweight learning loop to update channel scores over time using: new_score = 0.7 * previous_score + 0.3 * latest_performance
+The agent uses a lightweight learning loop to update channel scores over time:

+new_score = 0.7 * previous_score + 0.3 * latest_performance

 Guardrails